-This book covers the entire spectrum of preparation, properties, degradation, and environmental issues related to compostable polymers.
-It emphasizes recent studies concerning compostability and ecotoxicological assessment of polymer materials, important issues from an ecological perspective, and describes the thermal behavior of compostable polymers.
-Compostable Polymer Materials also presents price evolution over the past decade, an estimation of the market, and future perspectives, making it an essential resource for graduate students and scientists working in chemistry, materials science, ecology, and environmental science.
+This book covers the entire spectrum of preparation, degradation, and evironmental issues related to compostable polymers.
+It emphasizes recent studies concerning compostability and ecotoxilogical assessment of polymer materials.
+It descibes the thermal behavior, including flammability properties, of compostable polymers.
+It also explores possible routes of compostable polymers waste disposal through an ecological lens.
+Finally, the book examines the economic factors at work, including price evolution over the past decade, the current market, and future perspectives.
+Compostable Polymer Materials is an essential resource for graduate students and scientists working in chemistry, materials science, ecology, and environmental science.

 - Provides a comprehensive study of the composting process

-- Details methods of compost preparation including properties, processing, and applications
+- Details methods of compostable polymers preparation, including properties, processing and applications

-Scientists working in the area of chemistry and materials science, as well as in the fields of ecology and environmental science.
+Scientists working at the intersection of chemistry and materials science as well as in the fields of ecology and environmental science.
 Also suitable for third year undergraduates, graduates, and post-docs

 2. Compostable Polymer Materials – Definitions, Structure, and Methods of Preparation

 5. Composting Methods and Legislation

 6. Biodegradability Testing of Compostable Polymer Materials Under Laboratory Conditions

 7. Biodegradation of Compostable Polymer Materials Under Real Conditions

 8. Biodegradation of Compostable Polymer Materials in Various Environments